gizatechxyz/airdrop-data/README.md

 ### Galxe Campaign
 - Similar to ARMA, uses a square root transformation on points
+- Filters for participants with at least 150 points
 - Proportionally distributes tokens based on transformed points
 - Balances reward for participation while reducing extreme concentration

+### Megaphone Campaign
+- Uses a square root transformation on points
+- Filters for participants with at least 200 points
+- Proportionally distributes tokens based on transformed points

+### Marketing Campaign
+- Two-tier allocation system:
+  - 1,200 tokens for participants with 100+ points
+  - 2,400 tokens for participants with 300+ points
+- Only participants who exist in the ARMA data are eligible

+## Data Processing Features

+- **Checksum Address Handling**: All Ethereum addresses are converted to checksum format for consistency and validation
+- **Duplicate Detection**: Identifies and handles duplicate addresses in each campaign
+- **Data Validation**: Ensures data integrity through various checks and transformations
+- **Transparent Reporting**: Displays token totals and duplicate addresses for verification

 ## Directory Structure